getredash/website/user-guide/queries/query_actions.md

 ---
-description: Redash is a powerful online query editor for teams: write queries, fork others' queries, schedule auto-refresh rate, download your datasets or automatically export them to JSON, CSV or Google Spreadsheets (using IMPORTDATA).
+description: "Redash is a powerful online query editor for teams: write queries, fork others' queries, schedule auto-refresh rate, download your datasets or automatically export them to JSON, CSV or Google Spreadsheets (using IMPORTDATA)."
 ---

 # Query Actions